 Bike Commuting Tips & Bike To Work Day

 1. Be willing to swim against the current.
-In 2004-2006 I commuted from the suburbs of Mission, Kansas into the heart of downtown Kansas City, MO -to the courthouse where I worked (which still allowed people to smoke INSIDE the courthouse, FYI!).
+Out of law school, I took a job with a Judge in Kansas City.
+There, I commuted from the suburbs of Mission, Kansas into the heart of downtown Kansas City, MO -to the courthouse where I worked (which still allowed people to smoke INSIDE the courthouse, FYI!).
 Needless to say, rolling in on a bike wearing spandex raised LOTS of eyebrows and I was met with much resistance: "Why would you ride to work when you can drive?" they'd ask me.
 Or, “is your car in the shop?”

 I just kept at it -and eventually people came to accept my "odd habit" and then came to expect it- "why didn't you ride in today," they'd ask when they'd see me drive.
 You can make people into believers -even if initially they are skeptical.
 Lead by example.
 You'll be amazed at the impact your example can have on others.